 All our products are made by hand.
 Therefore, even small deviations in shape and color occur, which give our ceramics its character.
 No two plates are alike, every color gradient on the cups is unique.

-Stoneware is used as the basis of our products - a fine, white clay.
-In the first step, round plates are punched from lumps of clay, which are then shaped by hand.
-This is how the organic shapes are created.
+The basis of our products is stoneware - a fine, white clay.
+In the first step, round slabs are punched from lumps of clay, which are then shaped by hand.
+This creates the organic shapes.

-In the second step, the finished shapes usually go outside to dry in the sun.
+In the second step, the finished molds are usually placed outside in the sun to dry.
 The heat of the sun draws the moisture out of the raw material.
 This prevents the ceramic from cracking in the kiln.

-In the final step, the glazed products go into the kiln once again.
-After eight hours in the hot oven, the tableware is ready and packed in boxes.
+In the final step, the glazed products go into the oven once again.
+After eight hours in the hot oven, the dishes are ready and packed in boxes.
 When the pallets arrive from Portugal, it's time to unpack and fall in love.